whistlegraph/aesthetic-computer/README.txt

   - [] Page sometimes doesn't load on iOS, so what's the hangup?
   - [] Camera should be aligned to the canvas size...

+*** painting page ***
+  - [🧡] Shorten the corner word on painting pages / remove the timestamp especially if it will be seen in the corner.
+       (Word wrap it)
+  - [] Single finger pan.
+  - [] Painting pages need a left and right screen tap to advance or retreat.
+  - [] Always record a painting by default now?
+  - [] Make a nicer loading transition for painting pages that load an animation (Always show the last frame for a given duration.)
+  - [] Play forward or by a single step.
+       (Minting is a form of printing.)
+       (See if Zora can accept prefilled form data parameters on their minting page: https://support.zora.co/en/articles/7131468-zora101-how-to-create-a-multi-edition-erc-1155)
+       - I want to be able to send them a URL for an image that they can use to prefill the form fields.
+  + Done
+  - [x] Add a transparent image tag overlay for tap to save on every painting page.
+  - [x] Tap and hold to save on an invisible image tag.
+  - [x] Also make a mint command in addition to a print command.
+  - [x] Static image on page.
+  - [x] Painting pages need a [Mint] button.
+  - [x] Move buttons above progress bar (action area)

 *** Painting ***
   - [WIP] Add Zoom. 🔵
           TODO: How would this work with rotation?